NATIONAL ORCHESTRA FOR ALL

 As well as creating their own pieces of music with professional composers, NOFA members play all types of music – from pop songs, classical works and film favourites, to jazz, video game soundtracks and dance anthems.
 We also love world music and during our 2023-24 season, the orchestra was introduced to the mesmerising sound of Gamelan music from Indonesia, in collaboration with community musician and composer, Emily Crossland.

-For NOFA’s season finale in April 2024, members performed ‘Ghost Town’ by The Specials, ‘Hornet’ and ‘Reflection’, taken from Christopher Larkin’s original soundtrack for video game, Hollow Knight, ‘Strength in Numbers’, written in collaboration with multi-instrumentalist, Joe Broughton, and the ‘Allegro’ movement of Florence Price’s Symphony No. 1 in E minor.
-They also premiered their exciting new composition, ‘Sounds of Change’.
+For NOFA’s season finale at CBSO Centre, Birmingham, in August 2024, members performed ‘Ghost Town’ by The Specials, ‘Hornet’ and ‘Reflection’, taken from Christopher Larkin’s original soundtrack for video game, Hollow Knight, ‘Strength in Numbers’, written in collaboration with multi-instrumentalist, Joe Broughton, and the ‘Allegro’ movement of Florence Price’s Symphony No. 1 in E minor.
+They also premiered their exciting new composition, ‘Sounds of Change’, earlier in the year at Royal Birmingham Conservatoire.

 National Orchestra for All members on stage at CBSO Centre during their summer 2024 public concert.